 Government bows to pressure to investigate whether P&O broke law with mass sackings

+Ministers had appeared to wash their hands of what they described as a ‘commercial decision’

-The government is investigating whether P&O broke the law by sacking 800 workers on the spot, after criticism that it was washing its hands of the controversy.
+The government is investigating whether P&O Ferries broke the law by sacking 800 workers on the spot, after criticism that it was washing its hands of the controversy.

-Ministers had described the move as a “commercial decision” – but Downing Street said the insolvency service is now exploring whether the firm flouted redundancy rules.
+Ministers had described the move as a “commercial decision” – but Downing Street said the Insolvency Service is now exploring whether the firm flouted redundancy rules.

 ‘We are looking very closely at the actions this company has taken, to see whether they acted within the rules,” Boris Johnson’s spokesman said.

-“Once we have concluded that, we will decide what the ramifications are.”
+“Once we have concluded that, we will decide what the ramifications are.
+Obviously there are a lot of valid questions in relation to existing contracts etc.”

+The ferry operator triggered widespread anger by suddenly sacking the 800 crew members over Zoom with immediate effect – to replace them with cheaper, possibly overseas, labour.

+P&O insisted it had no choice but to act – to stem £100m pandemic losses – yet is reportedly spending an identical amount to sponsor the 2022 European Golf Tour.

 Register for free to continue reading